 Illustration drawing is a type of drawing that represents, or reinforces written text.
 This can more often than not be seen in books of a historical, literary or natural world subject matter.
 Nowadays it is better known as technical and scientific illustration, and is done to an extremely detailed level.

 Illlustration drawing goes back hundreds of years and was used in the production of posters and advertisements in the 1800-1900’s, where this was seen as a very highly skilled job.
-It then moved into the realms of comic books, billboards and nowadays is used extensively in the greeting cards industry.
+It then moved into the realms of comic books, billboards and nowadays is used extensively in the greeting cards industry and for highly finished pencil portraits.

 In the early years illustration drawing was done using various mediums including pen and ink and charcoal, later to be replaced with a multitude of print processes such as lithography, woodcuts, etching and even half tone engraving.